- How important is time?

-Furthermore, in the protist study, they used measurement of light emitted by luciferase added to the sea-water solution as a marker of DNA transcription and translation.
-While the cells were kept in constant darkness no light emitted due to presence of luciferase could be detected.
+Furthermore, in the protist study, they used the measurement of light emitted by luciferase added to the sea-water solution as a marker of DNA transcription and translation.
+While the cells were kept in constant darkness no light emitted due to the presence of luciferase could be detected.

 But at the onset of environmental light, luciferase-induced light measurements indicated that the transcription started at the phase predicted from the state of the clock before the cells were placed in the dark.
 This means that the circadian rhythm of DNA transcription did not start at some “Phase Zero,” triggered by switching on the light, but that it was driven by a clock that was operating all along while the organism was kept in the dark – a clock that does.

 Thus a circadian rhythm would be seen as an alternating series of rises and falls of the detected signal with a period close to 24 hours. this helps us understand why shining a small amount of light on our skin during sleep can radically alter our own melatonin levels in the brain with direct skin exposure.

 It also underscores why any ambient blue light from artificial light sources is very damaging to our own internal timing mechanisms.

 The big implication for life: This ability pre-dates the formation or the physiological requirements of DNA or RNA.

 These findings again support my assertion from the cold thermogenesis series, that sleep and darkness are the primordial conditions of all life.
 I believe we evolved wakefulness.
 In fact, I believe circadian signaling predates the formation of DNA on this planet.
 Moreover, it implies that the ability to tell Quantum time his foundational in the electromagnetic spectrum of light.